lucj/DockerGlobalMentorWeek/README.md

+# TL;DR

-TLDR: RSVP, make sure you have a Docker Hub account, and bring your laptop fully charged with Docker set-up.
+Please make sure you have a Docker Hub account, and bring your laptop fully charged with Docker set-up.
 See below for some further instructions and details.

 # Create a Docker Hub account (hub.docker.com)